 Idiopathic genital ulcers, with no evidence of an infectious organism or cancerous cells in the lesion, are a unique manifestation of HIV infection.
 These ulcers, for which there is no proven treatment, are sometimes confused with those caused by herpes simplex virus.

-HPV infections, which cause genital warts and can lead to cervical cancer, occur more frequently in HIV-infected women.
+Human papillomavirus (HPV) infections, which cause genital warts and can lead to cervical cancer, occur more frequently in HIV-infected women.
 A precancerous condition associated with HPV, called cervical dysplasia, is also more common and more severe in HIV-infected women and more apt to recur after treatment.

-PID appears to be more common and more aggressive in HIV-infected women than in uninfected women.
+Pelvic inflammatory disease (PID) appears to be more common and more aggressive in HIV-infected women than in uninfected women.
 PID may become a chronic and relapsing condition as a woman's immune system deteriorates.